rmsk2/X16_mandelbrot/README.md

 # Zooming into the Mandelbrot set

 The calculation can be interrupted at any time by pressing a key.
-If `F5` is pressed after the calculation is halted in this fashion you can select a new section of the Mandelbrot set.
-Pressing any other key terminates the program.
+If `F5` is pressed you can select a new section of the Mandelbrot set.
 Use the following key commands to select the new section:

 | Key | Function |
 |-|-|